Journaling in Exchange Online

 - Any future needs where the cloud needs to fork the message.

 On-premises to cloud: Once when on-premises journals and once when the cloud journals.
-This can be prevented by implementing the PreventDupJournaling flight in a tenant.
+This can be prevented by implementing the PreventDupJournaling flight in an Exchange Online tenant.
+To enable this flight, you need to open a support ticket with Microsoft.

 Having problems?
 Ask for help in the Exchange forums.
 Visit the forums at Exchange Online or Exchange Online Protection.